Libera-Chat/libera-chat.github.io/content/_guides/connect.md

 with an IP address, and the certificate will not validate successfully.
 In this case validation will need to be disabled.

-Note that the hidden service's certificate changes periodically as it is updated.
+Note that the onion service's certificate changes periodically as it is updated.
 This means that the *certificate fingerprint* can not be reliably pinned.